 Step 7: Join Pinterest Group Boards and Tailwind Tribes – Once you have all the above figured out and you know what and how to pin wisely, it is time to join group boards and tribes.
 This will expose your Pins to a wider range of users that you would not have been able to reach alone.

 Does Pinterest still sound overwhelming?
 Purchase my DIY Your Business Pinterest Account tutorial NOW.
-It has all my tips and tricks to skyrocket your traffic and best of all it’s only $27.90.
+It has all my tips and tricks to skyrocket your traffic.
 You will not need any other course after this!
 Guaranteed!!!